Ariana Grande: 2015–2018: Dangerous Woman and Sweetener

 Grande released Dangerous Woman on May 20, 2016, which debuted at number two on the Billboard 200.
 It also debuted at number two in Japan, and at number one in several other markets, including Australia, the Netherlands, Ireland, Italy, New Zealand and the UK.
 Mark Savage, writing for BBC News, called the album "a mature, confident record".
 In August, Grande released a third single from the album, "Side to Side", featuring rapper Nicki Minaj, her eighth top ten entry on the Hot 100, which peaked at number four on that chart.
 Dangerous Woman was nominated for Grammy Award for Best Pop Vocal Album and the title track for Best Pop Solo Performance.
 Aside from music, Grande played Penny Pingleton in the NBC television broadcast Hairspray Live!, which aired in December 2016.
 Grande recorded the title track of the soundtrack for the 2017 live-action remake of Disney's 1991 animated film Beauty and the Beast.
 The recording was released as a duet with American singer John Legend in February 2017.
 The same month, Grande embarked on her third concert tour, the Dangerous Woman Tour, to promote the album.

-On May 22, 2017, her concert at Manchester Arena was the target of a suicide bombing.
+On May 22, 2017, her concert at the Manchester Arena was the target of a suicide bombing.
 An Islamic extremist, motivated by Muslim casualties from US intervention in the Syrian Civil War, detonated a shrapnel-laden homemade bomb as people were leaving the arena.
-The Manchester Arena bombing, which occurred at the City Room, caused 22 deaths and injured hundreds more.
+The Manchester Arena bombing, which occurred at the City Room, caused 22 deaths and injured over a thousand more.
 Grande suspended the remainder of the tour and held a televised benefit concert, One Love Manchester, on June 4, helping to raise $23 million to aid the bombing's victims and affected families.
-The concert featured performances from Grande, as well as Liam Gallagher, Robbie Williams, Justin Bieber, Katy Perry, Miley Cyrus and other artists.
+The concert featured performances from Grande, as well as Liam Gallagher, Robbie Williams, Justin Bieber, Katy Perry, Miley Cyrus, and other artists.
 To recognize her efforts, the Manchester City Council named Grande the first honorary citizen of Manchester and, later in the year, she was reported to have declined an honorary UK damehood.
 The tour resumed on June 7 in Paris and ended in September 2017.